Apple Increases App Store Prices By 25% Following Brexit Vote

 Even supposing your calculations are prophetic, not pathetic, I think the safe money's on a slower response to negative price evaluation.

-I know I'm pigeon holing here (Score:2, Interesting)
+I know I'm pigeon holing here (Score:4, Insightful)

+The market doesn't care about Brexit in the long term.
+If you look at the value of the GBP, EUR and USD over the last decade, there are gains and dips, Brexit vote barely brought a noticeable dip on the longer timescales.
+And you can tie any number of events to the dropping and rising of a currency, whatever fits your narrative.
+The USD has flatlined over the last 10 years, the only reason the USD is 'better' right now is because it has been able to inflate a bubble by keeping the low interest rate that was

 Good (Score:1)